MTasleem/backbase/README.md

   Now you can use the demo on this url "http://localhost:3000/"

 # Technology
-  I used ReactJS for this assignment.
+  I used ReactJS and redux for this assignment.